 The Community Action Advisory Board (CAAB) is comprised of twelve members representing a cross section of the community.
 Board membership includes low-income residents, elected officials, and the general community.

-The CAAB meets at 8am on the second Tuesday of odd-numbered months at the Center for Community Health, Room C210C, 1601 E Fourth Plain Boulevard, Vancouver, and other times as needed.
+Meetings: The CAAB currently meets at 8am on the first Tuesday of odd-numbered months at the Center for Community Health, Room C210C, 1601 E Fourth Plain Boulevard, Vancouver, and other times as needed.

-For additional information about the Community Action Advisory Board, contact Rebecca Royce at firstname.lastname@example.org.
+For additional information about the Community Action Advisory Board, contact Rebecca Royce at 564.397.7863.